Briana Szabó

 Briana Szabó (born 26 November 2005) is a Romanian tennis player.

-She has a career-high singles ranking of world No. 691 by the WTA, achieved on 6 February 2023.
-She also has a career-high doubles ranking of No. 264 achieved on 3 February 2025.
-She has won one singles and six doubles titles on the ITF Circuit.
+She has a career-high singles ranking of 531 by the WTA, reached on 10 August 2026, and a career-high doubles ranking of No. 258, achieved on 29 June 2026.
+She has won one singles and nine doubles titles on the ITF Circuit.

 Career

-Szabó made her WTA Tour main-draw debut at the 2021 Winners Open, having received a wildcard to the singles tournament, losing to Katarzyna Kawa in the first round.
+Szabó made her WTA Tour main-draw debut at the 2021 Winners Open, having received a wildcard into the singles draw, losing to Katarzyna Kawa in the first round.